outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-14-self-sponsorship-and-why-it-matters.md

 ## Further Reading

 There's an excellent blog post by [Julia Evans](https://jvns.ca/blog/brag-documents/) you can read about writing a more involved brag document.

+## Summary

+We are very unlikely to work in perfect conditions with superhero managers that put us and our needs and our growth and well-being first.
+Through the power of self sponsorship we can start to value ourselves more, be more seen and help our managers understand our needs and our value.
+You have the power to make positive changes for yourself, starting with owning your own achievements and giving yourself some well deserved recognition.